SolaceDev/solace-dev-codelabs/markdown/solace-masterclass/solace-masterclass.md

           accountSuspendedEventReceiver.start();
           accountSuspendedEventReceiver.receiveAsync(buildAccountsSuspendedEventHandler(accountSuspendedEventReceiver));
       ```
+      > aside positive This code snippet builds a subscriber which will receive persistent messages published to the
+      queue **accounts-suspended**

     * Add in the following method in the same file :
       ```Java
           private MessageReceiver.MessageHandler buildAccountsSuspendedEventHandler(PersistentMessageReceiver accountOpenedEventReceiver) {